tay-counc/5609Visualization-Assignments/A1/README.md

 (You can name it whatever you prefer, but we will assume `my-vis-5609` as the folder name for following demonstration)
       <img width="500" alt="image" src="https://github.com/user-attachments/assets/6403d66a-8eef-4c5a-b7da-0fc97bcc2c35">

    - Open the `my-vis-5609` folder in VSCode.
    - Open the terminal by selecting `View > Terminal` from the menu bar, or by pressing the `⌃`` keyboard shortcut.
    - Run `npm run dev -- --open` in the terminal.
 The website will be open in `http://localhost:5173/`.
 Whenever you change the code, the website will be updated automatically.

-b. **Move the Above Modifed Button Test into Your Svelte Project**
+- **Move the Above Modifed Button Test into Your Svelte Project**
    - Svelte has a very similar sytax to HTML.
 One main difference is that the reactivey model in Svelte enables intuitive and efficient modification of DOM (i.e., webpage content) based on the variables defined on the script.
    - Please change the `src/routes/+page.svelte` in your project to [the provided template](https://github.com/Visual-Intelligence-UMN/5609Visualization-Assignments/blob/main/A1/%2Bpage.svelte).
 Modify the file to achive the same "Remaining Number of Clicks" function described above.
 We have provided three tips in the template code.